Poet. Drifter. Singer. Son. Songwriter. Labels come easy; definition takes time.

 Some people are born with a song on their lips and a rhythm in their heart.
 It is an undeniable longing for one’s story to be heard.
 Lucas Ebert is one of those people.

-Lucas Dalton Ebert was born into a musical family into the Southern town of Texarkana, Texas in 1989.
-Grandma Normie taught all the kids how to play piano and sing in church.
+Lucas Dalton Ebert was raised in a musical family in the small town of Haworth, Oklahoma in May 1989.
+His Aunt Drusilla, taught all the kids how to play piano, guitar and sing.

 Lucas’ father, Titus Ebert, was the first to carry the family music to Nashville, in hopes of making it big.
 Titus, like all of the Ebert family, held the gift of music.
 And like so many Southern boys that have come before, he was raised in the Church, but harbored an outlaw spirit.